 Symmetry disappears by increasing dimensionless reservoir length, resulting in pattern A1.
 The jet is deflected on either reservoir side, depending on test conditions.
-It reattaches the
+It reattaches the wall after a distance R_1 , leading to the formation of a large circulation zone (Fig. 2c).
+A smaller circulation zone occurs upstream of the reattachment point.

 For intermediate dimensionless reservoir lengths, the flow does not stabilize despite steady boundary conditions, fluctuating between the symmetric (S0) and asymmetric (A1) flow patterns.
 These fluctuations were not periodical and appeared to be completely random.
 This flow pattern is denoted by A1/S0.
-Even if the flow was unsteady in this situation, it differed from the meandering jet with a periodic behavior, as observed by Kantoush (2008) by decreasing the flow depth near the transition between symmetric and asymmetric flows.
+Even if the flow was unsteady in this situation, it differed from the meandering jet with a periodic behaviour, as observed by Kantoush (2008), by decreasing the flow depth near the transition between symmetric and asymmetric flows.